chryswoods/versioned_dir_legacy/README.md

-cats go meow meow
+kittens go meow meow
 They have cute paws
 When they get angry
 They bring out their claws

-cats play with toys
+kittens play with toys
 They make lots of noise...
-cats are white
+kittens are white
 they like to fight